-&lt;sup>3 Revenue Administration Gap Analysis Program - The Value-Added Tax Gap, Fiscal Affairs Department, International Monetary Fund, Washington D.C., February 2015.
+3 South Africa: Revenue Administration Gap Analysis Program - The Value-Added Tax Gap, International Monetary Fund, Fiscal Affairs Department, January 2015.

-The IMF Report notes that the "c-efficiency ratio is an indicator that can be simply calculated from VAT revenues, the VAT standard rate and GDP final consumption aggregates to indicate the overall efficiency of VAT revenue collections".
+The c-efficiency ratio is an indicator that can be simply calculated from VAT revenues, the VAT standard rate and GDP final consumption aggregates to indicate the overall efficiency of VAT revenue collections.
 It presents the ratio of actual VAT collections to the amount that would be collected under a perfectly enforced tax levied at the standard rate on overall final consumption.
-The average of c-efficiency ratio in South Africa between 2007 and 2013 is 63.6 percent, which is relatively high.
+The average of c-efficiency ratios in South Africa between 2007 and 2013 is 63.6 percent, which is relatively high.
 This result is among the highest in Sub-Saharan African counties over the same period.
-The high c-efficiency ratio is at least partly a result of South Africa's straightforward VAT legislation which has limited exempted and zero-rated goods and services.
-It may also suggest that the revenue administration in South Africa is relatively effective compared to its peer countries, and that the room for mobilisation of additional revenues by improvement of tax compliance and expanding the tax base of VAT would be limited, compared with other countries in the region.
+The high c-efficiency ratio will be at least partly a result of South Africa's simple VAT legislation which has limited exempted and zero-rated goods and services.
+It may also suggest that the revenue administration in South Africa is relatively effective compared to its peer countries, and that the room for additional revenues mobilization by improvement of tax compliance and expanding tax base of VAT would be limited compared with other countries in the region.